beyondcode/laravel-prose-linter/README.md

 For installation instructions and usage and examples, please take a look at the [official documentation](https://beyondco.de/docs/laravel-prose-linter/).

+### System Requirements
+This package requires PHP 8.0 or higher.

 ### Security

 If you discover any security related issues, please email support@beyondco.de instead of using the issue tracker.